saltstack/salt/doc/topics/mine/index.rst

 To enable the Salt Mine the ``mine_functions`` option needs to be applied to a Minion.
 This option can be applied via the Minion's configuration file, or the Minion's Pillar.
 The ``mine_functions`` option dictates what functions are being executed and allows for arguments to be passed in.
-If no arguments are passed, an empty list must be added:
+The list of functions are available in the :py:mod:`salt.module`.
+If no arguments are passed, an empty list must be added like in the ``test.ping`` function in the example below:

 .. code-block:: yaml